HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 #### Recommendations

 - Currently, default CPU and memory values in the [Helm chart](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md/#containerization-requirements-and-limitations) are the minimum values for DX to work.
-For an upper limit on one instamce in AWS, the Kubernetes cluster should begin with a single node with at least a c5.9xlarge instance type to support a load of 2,500 users with optimal response time.
+For an upper limit on one instance in AWS, the Kubernetes cluster should begin with a single node with at least a c5.9xlarge instance type to support a load of 2,500 users for optimal response time.

 - For testing purposes, OpenLDAP pod values were used for holding more authenticated users for rendering.
 However, the OpenLDAP pod is not for production use.

 There were a number of alterations done to the initial Helm chart configuration.
-The following table contains the number and limits for each pod in the single node set-up.
+The following table contains the number and limits for each pod in a single-node setup.

 |  |  | Request | Request | Limit | Limit |
 |---|---|---:|---|---|---|